alexcpn/presto_in_kubernetes/README.md

 Create a table in S3 via Trino

-Access Trino CLI
+## Access Trino CLI

-Give the EP of trino in the server argument below
+Give the Service of trino in the server argument below

 ```
 kubectl exec -it trino-cli /bin/bash